Past Tense (novel): Plot

 Through his police contact, Det.
 Brenda Amos, Reacher is informed that Mark is a distant cousin of his, and when he and Burke go to the motel for a room, they are quickly turned away by Peter, which arouses Reacher's suspicions.
-He returns just as the contest begins, and manages to kill two participants while Shorty and Patty set fire to the motel and kill two of their pursuers.
-With his operation in tatters, Mark kills Steven, Peter, and Robert, and goes to kill the other surviving contestants.
+He returns just as the bowhunting contest begins and manages to kill two participants while Shorty and Patty set fire to the motel and kill two of their pursuers.
+With his operation in tatters, Mark kills Steven, Peter and Robert, and goes to kill the other surviving contestants.
 Reacher disarms him and offers Patty the chance to kill him; she refuses and he performs the execution instead.
 They rescue a wounded Shorty, and Reacher gives them the money the owners had collected so they can achieve their dream.

 Amos takes Reacher to meet an elderly Stan, who seemingly faked his death and retired to Laconia, but when they meet, Reacher learns the truth: his father, Stan's cousin William Reacher, used Stan's identity to enlist in the Marines after beating a local bully to death in 1945, and lived under that name until he died.
 Castle and Carrington turn up: they had fallen in love and were secretly tracing Stan's childhood off-the-grid, ending at Ryantown.
 Reacher tells Burke and Amos that he won't be meeting the professor after all, as he has no desire to learn anything further about his past.
 He then lets them return to Laconia before setting off for San Diego.